But mark this: There will be terrible times in the last days: 2 Timothy 3:1.

 Upon her forehead she wears a name of blasphemy: Mystery, Babylon the Great, the Mother of Harlots and Abominations of the Earth, indicating her allegiance and submission to the beast who carries her: Babylon the Great.
 Her harlots - Greek: πορνων - commercially corrupt ones, are as corrupt as she is, distributing merchandise throughout the earth which requires a mark to buy and sell.
 Her harlotries, found in chapter 18 are described as her sorceries verse 23, and the souls of men (human lives) verse 13 that are taken into the city as slaves or, sacrifice (17:6; 18:24).

-This is done through her many harlots; the kings of the earth, global merchants and other harlot cities under her jurisdiction.
-They trade with her, delivering merchandise, and the souls of men to the earths inhabitants, by way of her merchandise.
-(18:13)
+This is done through her many harlots; the kings of the earth, global merchants and cities and kingdoms under her jurisdiction.
+They trade with her, delivering merchandise, and the souls of men to the earths inhabitants, by way of her cargo.
+(18:11-13)

 We discover in verse 6 that she will be drunk with the blood of the saints, and the martyrs of Christ Jesus.
-In her inebriated state, drunk on wickedness, sin and bloodshed, her golden cup overflows with the wine of her fornication, sloshing out, splattering the heads of the beast on which she sits: the kingdoms of the world; poisoning them with her vile and toxic potion.
-We have read in verse 2, that the kings of the earth willfully commit fornication with her and have made the inhabitants of the earth drunk, with the wine of her fornication.
+In her inebriated state, drunk on wickedness, sin and bloodshed, her golden cup overflows with the wine of her fornication, sloshing out, splattering the heads of the beast on which she sits, poisoning the kingdoms of the world with her vile and toxic potion.
+We read in verse 2, that the kings of the earth willfully commit fornication with her and have made the inhabitants of the earth drunk, with the wine of her fornication.
 This is also repeated in R18:3a and 18:9a.

-In verse 7 the angel tells John that he will tell him the mystery of the woman and, of the beast that carries her that has the seven heads and ten horns.
-The angel begins a succession of passages that reveal the mystery of the beast kingdom.
+In verse 7 the angel begins to show John the mystery of the woman and, of the beast that carries her that has the seven heads and ten horns.
+The angel begins a succession of passages that reveal the mystery of the beast kingdom that was, and was not (was mortally wounded), yet is, and shall be.
 Rev 17:8,9,10,11,12

-The final clue given to John about the woman dressed in scarlet and purple, is that she is a great city, verse 18, which transitions the narrative into chapter 18.
+The final clue given to John about the woman dressed in scarlet and purple, is that she is a great city, verse 18, which transitions the narrative into chapter 18, where John discovers that she is also a merchant port.

 Revelation is the unveiling of a darkened world, set in a futuristic time, when the wrath of God falls upon the wickedness that rules over mankind.
-The great city which is also a merchant port, is one of the unveilings of things that will be
+The great city which is also a merchant port, is one of the things that will be.

 John records these events as they were shown to him while in the spirit.
 He documents a futuristic city with an ancient name of mystery written upon her forehead: Babylon the Great, a city full of impurity, carnal worldly delights, ritual sacrifice and wickedness.
 This city is intimately connected to a scarlet beast kingdom; who has seven heads and, ten horns.

 The angel lays out clues about the woman and the beast that carries her.
 The city itself revolves around international trade, spiritual and commercialized corruption, (defined as prostitution in the English translation) tied to the mark of the beast kingdom.
-She is a mega, megalēs city who rises from the ashes of worldwide destruction, taking full advantage of the fallen world.
+She is a mega, megalēs city who rises from the ashes with a mortally wounded beast kingdom, taking full advantage of the fallen, demonically conquered world.
 She uses spiritual lures in the form of buying and selling, sorcery, and wicked enchantments.
 This is a city defined by haughty arrogance and self-worth.
 Her power is enormous and she is untouchable.

 And, she will remain so, until the end of the great tribulation, when her sins have reached into heaven and God hath remembered her iniquities.
 R 18:5